-- There were only 4 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance. - The same four properties and one other were the only ones affordable for a single job seeker who depends on Newstart Allowance. - A family with two children where the parents were looking for work would have been able to afford only 5% of the advertised properties (85 properties).
+- There was not a single rental property advertised in the whole region that was affordable for a young person aged over 18 who depends on Youth Allowance.
+Nor was there a property that would have been affordable for a single person who depends on Newstart Allowance. - A family with two children where the parents were looking for work would have been able to afford only 10% of the advertised properties (41 properties).